zak-schlemmer/robot/README.md

 The install and update will try to install/use homebrew to implement these, but that doesn't work very well yet.

-I would recomend attempting to implement these items manually:
+I would recommend attempting to implement these items manually:

 * unison
 * unison-fsmonitor